E-commerce

 Qstomy, FAQ, summary and sources

-Chat logs reveal intentions not covered by pages, checkout friction, and repetition about the return policy.
-By aggregating these signals with traditional web and transactional analytics, you can prioritize FAQ content and journeys.
+Chat logs reveal intentions not covered by the pages, checkout friction and repeated questions about return policy.
+By aggregating these signals with standard web and transactional analytics, you prioritize FAQ content and journeys.

 Deflection rate

-Share of conversations escalating to a human: a KPI for bot relevance.
+Share of conversations handed off to a human: a KPI of bot relevance.

 Conversation satisfaction